TALXIS/docs/src/en/user-guide/model-driven-apps/business-process/contract/tasks-during-contract-processes.md

 ### Dashboard

-In the **My Contracts And Tasks** dashboard, there is a tasks view with all your tasks.
+In the **Activities Dashboard**, there are task views and charts with all your tasks.
+Learn more about this dashboard: [Activities Dashboard](/en/user-guide/model-driven-apps/business-process/contact-management/track-and-manage-activities/).

 ![Dashboard](/.attachments/ModelDrivenAppUserGuide/Contract/tasks-during-contract-processes-1.png)